FinnRaze/mpv-osc-modern-f/README.md

 Config file locates at "\~\~/script-opts/modernf.conf".
 Supported options are listed below.

 ```
+    layout = "reduced",	            -- original/reduced
     showwindowed=yes/no             -- show OSC when windowed?
     showfullscreen=yes/no           -- show OSC when fullscreen?
     scalewindowed=1                 -- scaling of the controller when windowed
     scalefullscreen=1               -- scaling of the controller when fullscreen
     scaleforcedwindow=2             -- scaling when rendered on a forced window
     vidscale=yes/no                 -- scale the controller with the video?
     hidetimeout=500                 -- duration in ms until the OSC hides if no mouse movement. enforced non-negative for the user but internally negative is 'always-on'.
     fadeduration=200                -- duration of fade out in ms 0=no fade
     minmousemove=3                  -- minimum amount of pixels the mouse has to move between ticks to make the OSC show up
     iamaprogrammer=yes/no           -- use native mpv values and disable OSC internal track list management (and some functions that depend on it)